bugcrowd/drpepper/README.md

 Before you Begin
 ----------------

 You should have received some AWS credentials, if you haven't please send us your keybase.io username so we can encrypt the credentials for you.
 If you don't have a keybase.io account let us know and we'll send you an invite.
-Next create a private github repository to contain your work and grant coen.hyde@gmail.com read access to the repository.
+Next create a github repository to contain your work.
+Grant coen.hyde@gmail.com read access to the repository if you created a private repo.

 Task 1
 ------